wiltonjaviles/UCF_Senior_Design_Schillinger_System/README.md

    ```sh
    npm install
    ```
-3. Contact the Team about .env files.
+3. Contact the previous Team or Leinecker about .env files.
+4. Contact the previous Team or Leinecker about DigitalOcean & MongoDB Atlas Access.

 <!-- USAGE EXAMPLES -->
 ## Usage